Flex1911/GU603ZV-Linux/README.md

 ## Sound

-As of kernel 6.5.9, cs35l41 amp requires DSDT patch to work properly.
-* Copy `etc/dracut.conf.d` contents to `/etc/dracut.conf.d`
-* Regenerate initramfs: `sudo dracut -f`
+As of kernel 6.7, no additional steps are required.

 Recommended, but not essential - enable full preemption to improve pipewire latency:
 * Add `preempt=full` to `GRUB_CMDLINE_LINUX` in `/etc/default/grub`